SPARC-FAIR-Codeathon/SPARClet/README.md

     _get_data1: stores annotaion data in self.data

 ### Build_map class
     __init__: this is the function that calls the class itself. the parameters it takes in are the server url and the tag.
-The tag is the index in the list of image layers in the server, to determine the tag, you will have to use a GET request like below
+The tag is the index in the list of image layers in the server.
+To determine the tag you will have to use a GET request like below

+     import requests
      req = requests.get(server_url)
      url_dict = req.json()
      print(url_dict)

-      then see where the desired flatmap falls in the dictionary
+      then see where the desired flatmap falls in the dictionary, the index is the tag (remeber index starts at 0)

     get_url_dict: retrieves the Accept header, giving details on max zoom, min zoom, and bounds